Counselling, CBT & Arts Psychotherapy

-Children and young people cannot always find the right words to clearly express their feelings, they may not understand why they feel the way they do or what is happening to them.
-Their distress can be shown through changes in their behaviour.
-They may become angry, upset, or quiet and withdrawn, they may be having problems with friendships and family relationships.
-Their work at school or college can be affected as they are preoccupied with their difficulties, their concentration becomes affected and their sleep disrupted.
+Children and young people cannot always find the right words to clearly express their feelings.
+They may become angry, upset, or quiet and withdrawn, they may be having problems with friendships and family relationships, they may struggle with managing their behaviour.
+Their work at school or college can be affected as they are preoccupied with their difficulties, their concentration can become affected and their sleep disrupted.
+I can help.

 Support for new parents.